Keel Point LLC Sells 2,566 Shares of PepsiCo, Inc. (NASDAQ:PEP)

 Keel Point LLC trimmed its holdings in PepsiCo, Inc. (NASDAQ:PEP) by 95.2% in the 2nd quarter, according to its most recent filing with the Securities and Exchange Commission (SEC).
 The firm owned 128 shares of the company’s stock after selling 2,566 shares during the quarter.
 Keel Point LLC’s holdings in PepsiCo were worth $1,706,000 as of its most recent SEC filing.

 A number of other hedge funds have also bought and sold shares of the business.
 Paragon Wealth Strategies LLC purchased a new stake in shares of PepsiCo during the 2nd quarter worth approximately $30,000.
 Cowen Prime Advisors LLC purchased a new stake in shares of PepsiCo during the 2nd quarter worth approximately $34,000.
-Goodwin Investment Advisory raised its holdings in shares of PepsiCo by 1,515.0% during the 1st quarter.
-Goodwin Investment Advisory now owns 323 shares of the company’s stock worth $46,000 after acquiring an additional 303 shares in the last quarter.
+Goodwin Investment Advisory raised its holdings in PepsiCo by 1,515.0% during the 1st quarter.
+Goodwin Investment Advisory now owns 323 shares of the company’s stock valued at $46,000 after buying an additional 303 shares during the period.
 Twin Lakes Capital Management LLC purchased a new stake in PepsiCo during the 2nd quarter valued at $48,000.
 Finally, Wagner Wealth Management LLC purchased a new stake in PepsiCo during the 1st quarter valued at $53,000.
 Institutional investors and hedge funds own 65.95% of the company’s stock.

 PEP opened at $157.91 on Thursday.
 PepsiCo, Inc. has a 12-month low of $128.32 and a 12-month high of $159.63.
 The company has a current ratio of 0.91, a quick ratio of 0.70 and a debt-to-equity ratio of 2.47.
 The business’s fifty day simple moving average is $154.01 and its 200-day simple moving average is $145.97.
 The company has a market capitalization of $218.25 billion, a price-to-earnings ratio of 26.67, a PEG ratio of 2.95 and a beta of 0.61.

-The firm also recently declared a quarterly dividend, which will be paid on Thursday, September 30th.
-Shareholders of record on Friday, September 3rd will be paid a $1.075 dividend.
+The business also recently disclosed a quarterly dividend, which will be paid on Thursday, September 30th.
+Investors of record on Friday, September 3rd will be given a dividend of $1.075 per share.
 This represents a $4.30 dividend on an annualized basis and a yield of 2.72%.
-The ex-dividend date is Thursday, September 2nd.
-PepsiCo’s dividend payout ratio (DPR) is presently 77.90%.
+The ex-dividend date of this dividend is Thursday, September 2nd.
+PepsiCo’s payout ratio is currently 77.90%.

-In other PepsiCo news, SVP Marie T. Gallagher sold 7,409 shares of the stock in a transaction dated Monday, July 19th.
-The stock was sold at an average price of $155.70, for a total value of $1,153,581.30.
-The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which can be accessed through the SEC website.
-Company insiders own 0.14% of the company’s stock.
+In related news, SVP Marie T. Gallagher sold 7,409 shares of the firm’s stock in a transaction dated Monday, July 19th.
+The stock was sold at an average price of $155.70, for a total transaction of $1,153,581.30.
+The sale was disclosed in a filing with the SEC, which is available at this hyperlink.
+0.14% of the stock is owned by company insiders.

 Several analysts recently weighed in on PEP shares.
-Wells Fargo & Company increased their price target on PepsiCo from $147.00 to $160.00 and gave the company an “equal weight” rating in a report on Wednesday, July 14th.
-Truist increased their price target on PepsiCo from $135.00 to $160.00 and gave the company a “hold” rating in a report on Wednesday, July 14th.
+Credit Suisse Group lowered PepsiCo from an “outperform” rating to a “neutral” rating and increased their price target for the company from $155.00 to $157.00 in a report on Wednesday, July 14th.
 Cowen restated a “buy” rating and set a $165.00 price target on shares of PepsiCo in a report on Friday, July 9th.
-Credit Suisse Group lowered PepsiCo from an “outperform” rating to a “neutral” rating and increased their target price for the stock from $155.00 to $157.00 in a research note on Wednesday, July 14th.
-Finally, Royal Bank of Canada increased their target price on PepsiCo from $153.00 to $155.00 and gave the stock a “sector perform” rating in a research note on Wednesday, July 14th.
+Zacks Investment Research lowered PepsiCo from a “buy” rating to a “hold” rating and set a $164.00 target price on the stock. in a research note on Monday, August 9th.
+Citigroup increased their target price on PepsiCo from $162.00 to $176.00 and gave the stock a “buy” rating in a research note on Wednesday, July 14th.
+Finally, Deutsche Bank Aktiengesellschaft increased their target price on PepsiCo from $149.00 to $154.00 and gave the stock a “hold” rating in a research note on Wednesday, July 14th.
 One equities research analyst has rated the stock with a sell rating, six have issued a hold rating and six have given a buy rating to the stock.
 According to data from MarketBeat.com, the stock currently has a consensus rating of “Hold” and an average target price of $159.58.

 About PepsiCo